-You want to find something that is both fun and beneficial, and it turns out, the answer can be as simple as clearing off the kitchen table for some friendly competition.
+You want something that is both fun and beneficial.
+It turns out, the answer can be as simple as clearing off the kitchen table for some friendly competition.
 Board games for seniors are a wonderful solution I’ve come to rely on.

-Studies have shown that playing board games can improve cognitive function, and I’ve seen that positive impact firsthand.
-It’s amazing to watch how a simple game can light up a room.
+Studies have shown that playing board games can improve cognitive function, and I’ve seen that positive impact myself.
+It’s amazing to watch how a simple game can light up a room and get everyone talking.

 So, let’s explore some of my favorite board games together.
 I’m going to share some great options that are perfect for keeping minds active and spirits high.
 I think you’ll find the perfect fit!